microsoft/TypeScript/doc/spec.md

 When an identifier is resolved as a *PrimaryExpression* (section [4.3](#4.3)), only instantiated modules (section [10.1](#10.1)), classes, enums, functions, variables, and parameters are considered and other entities in scope are ignored.

-Note that class and enum members are never directly in scope—they can only be accessed by applying the dot ('.') operator to a class instance or enum object.
+Note that class and enum members are never directly in scopeâ€”they can only be accessed by applying the dot ('.') operator to a class instance or enum object.
 This even includes members of the current instance in a constructor or member function, which are accessed by applying the dot operator to `this`.

 As the rules above imply, locally declared entities in an internal module are closer in scope than exported entities declared in other module declarations for the same internal module.
 For example: